REMAP: Regularized Matching and Partial Alignment of Video Embeddings: Appendix

-\textbf{Unbalanced Sinkhorn Scaling (Partial OT).} By Sinkhorn’s theorem (Theorem A\footnote{\textbf{Balanced Sinkhorn existence (classical).} For any positive matrix $\bm A$, there exist positive diagonal scalings that match prescribed positive marginals (up to a common factor)~(\cite{Sinkhorn1967,BorobiaCanto1998}).
-In the unbalanced (KL-penalized) setting used here, the fixed-point equations Eq.~\ref{eq:app:unbalanced_sinkhorn} arise from KKT stationarity and admit unique positive solutions under bounded positive kernels; see, e.g., unbalanced OT analyses~(\cite{chizat2018scaling}).}, for any matrix with strictly positive entries, there exist unique (up to a scalar) positive scaling vectors that enforce the marginal constraints.
-Specifically, since $q_{ij}>0$ and the exponent is finite, each $K_{ij}>0$.
-Therefore, there exist unique positive scaling vectors $\bm u \in \mathbb{R}^{N+1}, \bm v \in \mathbb{R}^{M+1}$ such that:
+with strictly positive Gibbs kernel, \textbf{Unbalanced Sinkhorn Scaling (Partial OT).} Since $q_{ij}^{(s)}>0$ and the exponent in Eq.~\ref{eq:app:kernel} is finite, $\boldsymbol K^{(s)}$ has strictly positive entries.
+Therefore, by Sinkhorn's theorem (Theorem A\footnote{\textbf{Balanced Sinkhorn existence (classical).} For any positive matrix $\boldsymbol A$, there exist positive diagonal scalings that match prescribed positive marginals (up to a common factor) \cite{Sinkhorn1967,BorobiaCanto1998}.
+In the unbalanced (KL-penalized) setting used here, the fixed-point equations Eq.~\ref{eq:app:unbalanced_sinkhorn} arise from KKT stationarity and admit unique positive solutions under bounded positive kernels; see, e.g., unbalanced OT analyses \cite{chizat2018scaling}.}) in entropic optimal transport, there exist positive scaling vectors $\boldsymbol u \in \mathbb{R}^{N+1}, \boldsymbol v \in \mathbb{R}^{M+1}$ such that: